frederic-perez/AmE-dictionary/data/idioms.md

 __kill two birds with one stone__
 __killer__ _adj_ _It is known for its killer grilled cheese sammies._
 __killing field__
-__kindred spirit__ :nine::m: (kindred spirits) An individual with the same beliefs, attitudes or feelings as oneself. _Dean and I are kindred spirits when it comes to spending money-we’re both tight._ _Syn_ kindred soul _A kindred spirit._ :es: almas gemelas
+__kindred spirit__ :nine::m: [:sound: kindred spirit] (kindred spirits) An individual with the same beliefs, attitudes or feelings as oneself. _Dean and I are kindred spirits when it comes to spending money-we’re both tight._ _Syn_ kindred soul _A kindred spirit._ :es: almas gemelas
 __king of the hill__ :three: The most powerful, successful, or authoritative person in a group or organization _After years of slowly moving up the ranks, Joe finally became king of the hill in his office._
 __king of the jungle__ The lion, especially in cultural or artistic depictions.
 (Usually a misnomer, as lions typically inhabit deserts or dry forests, as opposed to jungles.)
 __kith and kin__ _old-fashioned_ Friends and relatives.